Sitepact/wcan-anywhere-notice/README.txt

 == Description ==

-**WC Anywhere Notice for WooCommerce** empowers WooCommerce Store owners to create and manage custom notices that can be displayed anywhere in your store.
+**Anywhere Notice for WooCommerce** empowers WooCommerce Store owners to create and manage custom notices that can be displayed anywhere in your store.
 Using WooCommerce's powerful hook system, this plugin allows you to target specific pages or templates and fine-tune where your notices appear.
 This is built into the powerful Gutenberg editor that make design options limitless.

 == Basic usage: ==
 1. After plugin is installed and activated go to **WooCommerce > Anywhere Notices**.